 heat-loving plants that need a long warm growing period to grow from

-seed to fruit.
 In general, you will start harvesting tomatoes 60 to 90

 days after transplanting tomato seedlings.